-Based in West Palm Beach, Florida, as Steve Hoffacker LLC, but offering his teaching and instructional services across America the past two years (Connecticut, Florida, Illinois, Maine, Massachusetts, Missouri, Nevada, North Carolina, Ohio, Tennessee, Texas, and West Virginia). in 2018, in addition to returning to most of the areas visited previously, Steve is adding classes in Alabama, Arkansas, Indiana, Iowa, Kansas, New York, and Wisconsin.
+Based in West Palm Beach, Florida, as Steve Hoffacker LLC, he has offered his teaching and instructional services across much of America the past three years (Alabama, Arkansas, Connecticut, Florida, Illinois, Iowa, Kansas, Louisiana, Maine, Massachusetts, Missouri, Nevada, New York, North Carolina, Ohio, Tennessee, Texas, and West Virginia).
+More states are being added in 2019.

 Steve has appeared as a guest presenter and content provider on aging in place topics for continuing education and professional development courses and workshops, such as through the Florida Contractor Industry Licensing Board (CILB) and the University of Florida County Extension Service (IFAS).
-He is an approved Continuing Education Provider for the National Kitchen & Bath Association (NKBA) and served as a Subject Matter Expert for the 2017 CAPS I course revision and the 2018 Universal Design/Build course revision.
+He is an approved Continuing Education Provider for the National Kitchen & Bath Association (NKBA) and served as a Subject Matter Expert (“SME”) for the 2017 CAPS I course revision and the 2018 Universal Design/Build course revision.

-In 2015, he was named "CAPS Educator of the Year" by the NAHB.
+In 2015, he was named “CAPS Educator of the Year” by the NAHB.
 In 2017, he became a Master Instructor.
-He holds the Certified Aging In Place Specialist (CAPS) designation through the National Association of Home Builders, the Certified Environmental Access Consultant (CEAC) certification through the Accessible Home Improvement of America, and the Senior Home Safety Specialist (SHSS) designation through Age Safe America, among others.
-He also is a Business Team Advisory member with Age Safe America
+He holds the Certified Aging In Place Specialist (CAPS) designation through the National Association of Home Builders, the Certified Environmental Access Consultant (CEAC) certification through the VGM Homelink program, and the Senior Home Safety Specialist (SHSS) certification through Age Safe® America, among others.
+He also is a Business Team Advisory member with Age Safe® America

-- He never cancels any of his classes - regardless of where they are held - as long as one person has registered and has paid to attend
+- He never cancels any of his classes – regardless of where they are held – as long as one person has registered for the complete program and has paid to attend

 - He is the only instructor who charges the same amount for his classes no matter where they are held – your location or his – and he does not vary the rate for individual classes